 Partner notification and preventive treatment

-If tests show that you have syphilis, your sex partners — including your current partners and any other partners you've had over the last three months to one year — need to be informed so that they can get tested.
+If tests show that you have syphilis, your sex partners — including current partners and any other partners you've had over the last three months to one year — need to be informed so that they can get tested.
 If they're infected, they can then be treated.

 Official, confidential partner notification can help limit the spread of syphilis.
 The practice also steers those at risk toward counseling and the right treatment.
 And since you can contract syphilis more than once, partner notification reduces your risk of getting reinfected.